(A) Application processing definitions.

 (2) For OWF applicants the application process also includes:

-(b) As agreed in the SSC, the county agency may require a work eligible individual to complete a job search and job readiness applicant assignment as set forth in rule 5101: 1-3-12.5 of the Administrative Code, prior to authorization of OWF benefits as set forth in rule 5101: 1-3-11 of the Administrative Code.
-In accordance with rule 5101: 9-2-02 of the Administrative Code, if the work eligible individual discloses, has, or appears to have a physical or mental condition that substantially limits one or more major life activities, the county agency shall ensure that the assignment is consistent with its Americans with Disabilities Act (ADA) plan in accordance with rule 5101: 9-2-02 of the Administrative Code.
+(b) As agreed in the SSC, the county agency may require a work eligible individual to complete a job search and job readiness applicant assignment as set forth in rule 5101:1-3-12.5 of the Administrative Code, prior to authorization of OWF benefits as set forth in rule 5101:1-3-11 of the Administrative Code.
+In accordance with rule 5101:9-2-02 of the Administrative Code, if the work eligible individual discloses, has, or appears to have a physical or mental condition that substantially limits one or more major life activities, the county agency shall ensure that the assignment is consistent with its Americans with Disabilities Act (ADA) of 1990 plan in accordance with rule 5101:9-2-02 of the Administrative Code.

 (3) The application process requires the complete cooperation of the assistance group and the prompt responsiveness of the county agency.